-Adobe posted on its blog on 19th March that it will roll out a public beta program for the Adobe video and audio apps in the Creative Cloud Desktop app.
-The blog also informed that only a small group of users will be able to avail this golden opportunity as of now.
+Adobe posted on its blog on the 19th of March that it will roll out a public beta program for the Adobe video and audio apps in the Creative Cloud Desktop app.
+The blog also informed that only a small group of users will be able to avail of this golden opportunity as of now.

 However, this does not relinquish the rest of Adobe users.
 The Beta program will be rolled out increasingly over the upcoming few months until it is available to all Adobe Creative Cloud members.

 “Public Beta provides an opportunity to engage directly in product development, allowing interested users to test new fixes and features before they are released and shared their feedback with the Adobe product teams” explained the Adobe blog.